 Digital healthcare UX is usable, there is a great extent of utility involved.
 Patients don’t want to get things done, they

 need to get things done.
 Digital healthcare has opened up an opportunity in saving time and effort, providing complex utility.
 At the touch of our fingertips, we can order food, book an entire holiday, get groceries, hire a car, pay our bills.
 These experiences have become so common that it’s considered the norm, this is utility and it’s very much expected.
-When it comes to digital healthcare UX, this is no exception.
-The principle of utility, to make it usable, is an important consideration and necessity.
-Patients need to be able to take control and gain value, such as booking an appointment, understanding and taking preventative health measures, updating their personal health record, directly communicating with the care team etc.

 Private & Secure